cyocum6/ubuntu-test/proj/README.md

     L.	Transfer daemon to init		mv S80tcsimd /etc/init.d
     O.	Reboot QEMU for daemon to load
         a.
 Else start tcsmid manually	./tcsimd
+        b.
+Verify killall tcsimd if wanting to stop incrementation

 Initiating the Server:
     A.	Connect to the server